Higher Education Network

 • Teaching and research in art history in other humanities departments and departments of fine art

 • QAA frameworks and similar curricular development issues

 • Diversity, inclusiveness, non-traditional students and staff

-This new network is led by the Association for Art History with input and support from a committee comprising representatives from across the Higher Education sector.
+This new network is led by the Association for Art History with input and support from the Higher Education Committee (HEC) comprising representatives from across the Higher Education sector.
 The committee acts as the nucleus of the network and informs our strategy and advocacy around issues and areas, such as those indicated above.

-If you would like to be involved or learn more about this network, please contact our Campaigns Manager Trevor Horsewood
+If you would like to be involved or learn more about this network, please contact a Regional Representative via the HEC page.